renataportela/frontend-challenge/README.md

 [Barkyn](https://www.barkyn.com/) is a subscription for pets, changing the pet market and reshaping the way the ecommerce experience should feel - human, seamless & beautiful.
 It's true happiness in a box: food, goodies, vet support and personalized care all-in-one.

 Barkyn was one of the 8 startups selected by Google's to its Growth Program and has been highlighted by large media like Monocle.
 The company is operating in several European markets, becoming a loved brand online.

 ## Getting Started 🐶

-This is our coding challenge, aimed at getting to know you and your code a bit better.
+This is our coding challenge, aimed at getting to know you and your code a bit better.</br>
-There's no time limit on the challenge, do your best at your own time.
+There's no time limit on the challenge, do your best at your own time.</br>

 If you have any questions while developing that aren't made clear here, reach out to [filipa.batista@barkyn.com](mailto:filipa.batista@barkyn.com).

 Most of all, we hope you have fun working on this, show off your skills!

 1. Fork this repository to your personal github account